 Jenny Maehara, Senior Advisor

-Jenny has helped the foundation to develop the LIGHT Awards program since 2010.
+Jenny has helped the Foundation to develop the LIGHT Awards program since 2010.
 She currently works in Santa Clara Unified School District as an instructional coach.
 Prior to this role, she spent seven years as a district ELA/ELD Teacher on Special Assignment (TOSA) and seven years working as a 3rd and 4th grade teacher at Ponderosa Elementary School.
 During that time, she received National Board Certification in Literacy and Language Arts, the PTA Golden Oak Award, and her California Administrative Credential.
-Jenny also applied for and received grants for over $70,000 for resources, technology, and professional learning to improve the learning opportunities for students and teachers at her former school.
-Jenny graduated with a BA in Human Biology and MA in Education from Stanford University.

 So many teachers have mentored and inspired me.
 My 8th grade English teacher, Mr. Tsujimoto, sparked my love of poetry, reading, and writing.
 He helped me see the beauty and importance of words.
 When I teach writing to young students, his words echo in my mind.